 - Preexisting conditions are covered.

-- Referrals to Specialists are required.
+- Referrals to specialists by network general dentists are required.

 Additional enrollment information

 Continuation of dental coverage through COBRA or the retiree dental plan